aduros/wasm4/cli/assets/templates/grain/README.md

 # Grain bindings for WASM-4

+Requires grain 0.6 or higher.
+Tested with Grain 0.6.3.
+For fast compiling, be sure to [build Grain from source](https://grain-lang.org/docs/getting_grain#Building-Grain-from-Source).

-For original source, see:
+For original template source, see:

 - https://github.com/ospencer/wasm4-gr

 Tips and source here are copied from there.

-Also, for fast compiling, be sure to [build Grain from source](https://grain-lang.org/docs/getting_grain#Building-Grain-from-Source).

 ## Tips to fit within 64k